axel-netizen/physics/mechanics/Readme.txt

-This folder contains some physical motions that are solved with numerical methods using python
+This folder contains some equations of motions that are solved with numerical methods using python